oecd/export-stats/README.md

 One API endpoint delivers stats to keep track of one percentage: _successful exports_.

-* https://slack-export-updater.jfix1.repl.co/aio returns a JSON object for `stats`, `heatmap` and `meme` info ✅
+* https://slack-export-updater-2.jfix1.repl.co/aio returns a JSON object for `stats`, `heatmap` and `meme` info ✅
 * Amazon lambda function to post daily reminder into Slack channel ✅
 * pretty up the page here: https://oecd.github.io/export-stats/ ✅
-* rewrite the page in some kind of more modern framework
+* rewrite the page in some kind of more modern framework ✅
+* Monday as the first day of week in heatmap
+* tooltips on heatmap
+* revert official heatmap copmonent (rather than my own)
+* add more information

 ## How to deploy the Lambda function